bmcmahen/create-react-icons/Readme.md

 ## Features

 - Generate javascript or typescript components.
 - Provide a custom ejs template, or use the [included template](https://github.com/bmcmahen/create-react-icons/blob/master/lib/default-js-template.ejs).
+This flexibility means you could create a component that uses styled-components, themes, or even a non-react component.
 - Generated icons support tree shaking.
 Bundle only those icons that you use!
 - Creates an index file which exports all of your generated icons.